andrewdavidsmith/transferase/README.md

 # xfrase
 The transferase system for querying methylomes in methbase.

-The transferase system has the alias `xferase` which is quicker to type.
+The transferase system has the alias `xfrase` which is quicker to type.
 There are several commands within `xfrase` and the best way to start is to understand the `dnmtools roi` command, as the information functionality provided by `xfrase` is the same.
 If you need to learn